pragma-/Plang/doc/README.md

 #### while/next/last
     WhileExpression ::= "while" "(" Expression ")" Expression

-The `while` expression expects a condition enclosed in parentheses, followed by a single expression or a group of expressions enclosed in braces.

-As long as the condition is [truthy](#truthiness) the expression(s) in its body will be executed.
+While the expression in parenthesis is [truthy](#truthiness) the expression in the while body will be evaluated.

-The value of the `while` expression is the value of the final expression to be evaluated within the loop.
+The value of the `while` expression is the value of the expression evaluated within the loop.

 The `next` keyword can be used to immediately jump to the next iteration of the loop.

-The `last` keyword can be used to immediately exit the loop.
-This keyword does not count as an expression.
+The `last <expression>` keyword can be used to immediately exit the loop, with a value.
-Ergo, the expression immediately preceding `last` will be the value of the loop.

     > var i = 0; while (++i <= 5) print(i, end=" "); print("");
      1 2 3 4 5

+See [`print`](#print) for information about the `print` function.

 #### try/catch/throw
-    Try   ::= "try" Expression ("catch" ("(" Expression ")")?
-Expression)+
+    Try   ::= "try" Expression { "catch" [ "(" Expression ")" ] Expression }+
     Throw ::= "throw" Expression

 At this early stage, Plang supports simplified String-based exceptions.
 Eventually Plang will support properly typed exceptions.

-All `catch` expressions are evaluated in a new lexical scope.
-A special variable named `e` is implicitly declared in this new scope, defined to be the value of the caught exception.

 Use `try <expression>` to evaluate an expression with exception handling.

 Use `catch [exception] <expression> ` to handle an exception. `[exception]` is an optional parenthesized String denoting the name of the exception to catch.
 When `[exception]` is omitted, the `catch` will act as a default handler for any exception.

-Catch handlers are processed top-to-bottom in the order they are defined.
+All `catch` expressions are evaluated in a new lexical scope.
+A special variable named `e` is implicitly declared in this new scope, defined to be the value of the caught exception.

 Use `throw <exception>` to trigger an exception. `<exception>` is a required String denoting the name of the exception to throw.